cgnarendiran/cgnarendiran.github.io/_posts/2022-11-01-guided-diffusion-models-part1.md

 ![alt](/images/blog10/algos.png){: .center-image }
 *Figure 3: Training and sampling algorithms for diffusion models from DDPM*

 The algorithms diagram above shows this process nicely.
 Alright, so far we have seen how to train a diffusion model and sample from it.
-If we sample from this trained model it will give use random samples.
+If we sample from this trained model it will give us random samples.
 How do we get the model to give us say a picture of a Cute Cat Cthulu with tentacles instead of arms?
 In the next post we will look at guidance for diffusion models to achieve this.
 Stay tuned! :)

 ![alt](/images/blog10/cat_cthulu.webp){: .center-image }
 *Figure 3: Cute Cat Cthulu generated from Midjourney*